jeralphdev-star/LW-2-A-Plant-Species-Image-Classification/README.md

 # LW-2-A — Plant Species Image Classification

 ## A. Project Overview
 This project builds an image classification model to identify tropical and ornamental plant species using deep learning (CNN).
+The model was trained using Google Teachable Machine and is capable of classifying 20 different plant species based on image input.
+The purpose of this model is to demonstrate how machine learning can be applied to botanical image recognition, helping users identify plant species quickly and accurately through visual data.

 ---